Raziyeh71/Galformer-Trader/README.md

 An innovative stock trading system combining Graph Neural Networks with transformer architecture for real-time market analysis and AI-driven trading recommendations.

+> **Note**: This implementation is inspired by the research paper:
+> "Galformer: A Transformer with Generative Decoding and a Hybrid Loss Function for Multi-Step Stock Market Index Prediction"

 ## 🌟 Features

 - **Graph Neural Network (GNN)** for capturing market relationships